JaneSjs/CATI-Three/README.md

 ## Survey Management System

-This application is intended to make research surveys efficient and seamless.
+This software is intended to make research projects efficient, accurate and seamless.

 ## Project Management

-Get alerts notifications on useful project instances
+Get alert notifications on important project instances

 ## Scripting

-Script with ease using many available tools
+Script with ease using available tools

 ### Analytics